 Eight colour themes plus custom, six type pairings, four shapes.
 Every choice previews live before you spend a credit.

-The AI reads each business's recent reviews and writes the synthesis: overall sentiment, recurring praise, recurring complaints, who it's best for and who should look elsewhere, with sentiment broken out per service.
-Thin-review listings say "based on limited reviews" instead of making things up.
+The AI reads each business's recent reviews and writes the synthesis: overall sentiment, recurring praise, recurring watch-outs, who it's best for and who should look elsewhere, with sentiment broken out per service.
+Thin-review listings say "based on limited reviews" instead of inventing.

 Every score comes from a public rubric: sentiment, rating, review volume, recency, verification, completeness.
-Bayesian math stops a 5.0 from 4 reviews outranking a 4.8 from 400.
+Sentiment weighs heaviest at 28%.
+Bayesian math stops a 5.0 from 4 reviews beating a 4.8 from 400.
 The methodology page ships on every directory and every scored page links to it.

 Three steps from an empty niche to a live directory with lead capture running.